Linear regression: Assumptions

-Standard linear regression models with standard estimation techniques make a number of assumptions about the predictor variables, the response variables and their relationship.
+Standard linear regression models with standard estimation techniques make a number of assumptions about the predictor variables, the response variable and their relationship.
 Numerous extensions have been developed that allow each of these assumptions to be relaxed (i.e. reduced to a weaker form), and in some cases eliminated entirely.
 Generally these extensions make the estimation procedure more complex and time-consuming, and may also require more data in order to produce an equally precise model.

 The following are the major assumptions made by standard linear regression models with standard estimation techniques (e.g. ordinary least squares):